bitovi/academy/src/advanced-typescript/03-mapped-types/03-mapped-types.md

 console.log(firstThreePokemon.length); // 3
 ```

-> **Note:** In JavaScript the `firstThreePokemon` variable does have a `.length` property since it is an Array.
+> **Note:** In JavaScript the `firstThreePokemon` variable does have a `.length` property since it is an `Array`.
 TypeScript however, isn’t aware that its an array, instead it thinks its a `ReadOnlyPokemonList` which is why generally speaking you should avoid defining your arrays using an index signature.
 Instead you should use `Array<T>` or the shorthand `[]`.

 ## Mapped Types